yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-03-sorting-algorithms/README.md

 # Overview
 * [quick sort]
  1. Find a pivot point in the array.
 The pivot will be used for comparison
- 2. set pointers to the begining and end of the array
+ 2. Set pointers to the begining and end of the array
  3. While the value at the left pointer is less than the pivot move the pointer right
  4. While the value at the right pointer is greater than the pivot move the pointer left
  5. If the left pointer is greater than or equal to the right pointer swap thier values